fwztf/0x04-randomBackgroundColorChanger/README.md

 - "changeBackgroundColor()": Changes the background color to a randomly selected color from darkColorsArr and updates the span element with the new color's hex code.

 #### Event Listener
-- "btn.onclick": Sets up an event listener on the button to call changeBackgroundColor() when the button is clicked.
+- "btn.onclick": Sets up an event listener on the button to call "changeBackgroundColor()" when the button is clicked.